sthlmconnection/chatty_rsvp/README.md

 * Does not send emails.
 * Does not limit the guest list to invited guests (existing email addresses).
+* Is not very nice without JavaScript.
+* Is not properly browser tested.

+(Four features and four unfeatures makes perfect balance.)

 ## Requirements